Tessachu/crontrol-hours/readme.txt

 = Install Method 1: Automatic Installation =

-Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t need to leave your web browser.
+Automatic installation is the easiest option as WordPress handles the file transfers itself and you don't need to leave your web browser.

 1. Log in to your WordPress dashboard.
 1. Navigate to **Plugins > Add New**.
-1. Where it says “Keyword” in a dropdown, change it to “Author”
+1. Where it says "Keyword" in a dropdown, change it to "Author"
-1. In the search form, type “TessaWatkinsLLC” (results may begin populating as you type but my plugins will only show when the full name is there)
+1. In the search form, type `TessaWatkinsLLC` (results may begin populating as you type but my plugins will only show when the full name is there)
-1. Once you’ve found my plugin in the search results that appear, click the **Install Now** button and wait for the installation process to complete.
+1. Once you've found my plugin in the search results that appear, click the **Install Now** button and wait for the installation process to complete.
 1. Once the installation process is completed, click the **Activate** button to activate my plugin.

 = Install Method 2: Upload via WordPress Admin =

 This method involves is a little more involved.
-You don’t need to leave your web browser, but you’ll need to download and then upload the files yourself.
+You don't need to leave your web browser, but you'll need to download and then upload the files yourself.

 1. [Download my plugin](https://wordpress.org/plugins/crontrol-hours/) from WordPress.org; it will be in the form of a zip file.
 1. Log in to your WordPress dashboard.